EPFL-ENAC/enacit4r-files/README.md

-# ENAC-IT4R Python Utils
+# ENAC-IT4R Python Files Utils

-A Python library of file utils that are commomly used in the EPFL ENAC IT infrastructure:
+A Python library of files utils that are commomly used in the EPFL ENAC IT infrastructure:

  * `S3Service`: a service to upload, get, list, check, copy, move and delete files in a S3 file storage.
  * `FileChecker`: a class for checking the size of uploaded files.